-- 1. The Troop will form a five (5) person summer camp selection committee that is made up of a cross section of the committee, Scout leaders, and Scouts.
-The summer camp selection committee will consist of the following leader roles: - Outdoor Activities Coordinator (chair) - Summer Camp Coordinator - Scoutmaster - ASM Operations - Senior Patrol Leader - 2.
-The selection committee will review multiple summer camp options taking into consideration programming, quality, topography, climate, distance, etc. - 3.
-The selection committee will vote on and recommend no more than two (2) summer camp locations for the Troop to consider.
+- 1. The Troop will form a summer camp selection committee that is made up of a cross section of the committee, Scout leaders, and Scouts.
+The summer camp selection committee will consist of the following leader roles: - All committee members - Scoutmaster - ASM's - All PLC voting members - 2.
+The selection committee will review multiple summer camp options taking into consideration programming, quality, topography, climate, distance, etc. - The selection committee will vote on and recommend no more than two (2) summer camp locations for the Troop to consider.
 Recommendations need to be finalized before August 31st of the year prior to attending the camp. - 4.
 At least one week prior to the first meeting of the new Scout year (i.e., first meeting in September), the selection committee will communicate to the Troop the summer camp recommendations and will include appropriate information regarding the summer camp programs of each recommended camp. - 5.
 On or before the first meeting of the new Scout year (i.e., first meeting in September), the Troop will take a vote on the recommendations by secret ballot.
 All Troop 226 Scouts may cast a vote.
 Role specific committee members and Scout leaders may vote.
 One Scout parent may cast a vote for their household (unless already done so as a committee member or Scout leader).
 All voters must be present to vote.
-Members of the summer camp selection committee will run the voting process and tabulate votes. - 6.
+Members of the summer camp selection committee will run the voting process and tabulate votes.
+Webelos who will crossover in the upcoming year are not eligible to vote. - 6.
 The recommendation that receives the majority vote will be the selected camp for the coming year.
-Should the vote result in a tie, the selection committee will break the tie via a vote.
+Should the vote result in a tie, the committee will break the tie via a vote.